leighmcculloch/gocheckcompilerdirectives/README.md

-# gocheckdirectives
+# gocheckcompilerdirectives

-Check that go directives (`//go:` comments) are valid and catch easy mistakes.
+Check that go compiler directives (`//go:` comments) are valid and catch easy mistakes.

-For example, directives like `//go:generate`, `//go:embed`, `//go:build`, etc.
+Compiler directives are comments like `//go:generate`, `//go:embed`, `//go:build`, etc.

 ## Why

-Go directives are comments in the form of `//go:` that provide an instruction to the compiler.
+Go compiler directives are comments in the form of `//go:` that provide an instruction to the compiler.

-Go directives are easy to make mistakes with.
-The linter will detect the following mistakes.
+The directives are easy to make mistakes with.
+The linter will detect the following mistakes:

 1. Adding a space in between the comment bars and the first character, e.g. `// go:`, will cause the compiler to silently ignore the comment.